SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - And then compare those needs to the strengths and weaknesses...
   - of each architecture
 - With that in mind, I'm going to go through each architecture...
-  - And give describe some project characteristics that would make it a good fit
+  - And describe some project characteristics that would make it a good fit
 - First off is...
 -->